Wordclock/firmware/README.md

   itself.
 It is based upon LaTeX and managed in a separate repository.
 It can be found [here][5].
 The user manual does not cover the technical aspects, but can be useful in case you want to know how a specific feature is expected to work.
-However, it wasn't updated for quite a while, so it is incomplete.
+However, it was not updated for quite a while, so it is incomplete.

 - The source code itself is documented quite heavily using [Doxygen][6].
 An appropriate Doxyfile is provided along with the sources and can be found